weforgestudio/macabre-style-guide/README.md

 <a name="0.5"></a>
 ### 0.5 Don't Break The Law

-Gamemakin LLC is not a lawyer, but please don't introduce illegal actions and behavior to a project, including but not limited to:
+Don't introduce illegal actions and behavior to a project, including but not limited to:

 * Don't distribute content you don't have the rights to distribute
 * Don't infringe on someone else's copyrighted or trademark material